arangodb-helper/arangodb/README.md

 If the starter itself is running in a docker container without a TTY this option is overwritten to `false`.

+* `--starter.debug-cluster=bool`

+IF `starter.debug-cluster` is set, the start will record the status codes it receives upon "server ready" requests to the log.
+This option is mainly intended for internal testing.

 HTTP API
 --------